-- 0 Eats food of a variety of colours
+- 0-Not sensitive to the colour of food

 - 1 -

-- 2 Eats foods of most colours
+- 2- Sensitive to the colour of some foods

 - 3 -

-- 4 Eats foods of a limited range of colours (e.g. a range of beige/brown foods plus one other)
+- 4 Sensitive to the colour of most foods

-- 5
+- 5 -

-- 6- Only accepts foods of a certain colour group
+- 6 Only accepts foods of a certain colour group

 Note: The respondent need not choose foods specifically for their colour.
 This item can still be rated positively if the patient primarily eats foods of a certain colour group (e.g., white, beige) but says that he or she prefers those foods for other reasons (e.g., taste, texture, familiarity).